-The sustainability indicators of the Sub-Fund for private issuers were:
+The sustainability indicators of the Sub-Fund were:

-- The "Above and Beyond Analysis" ("ABA", the proprietary tool) Corporate Responsibility Score: the main sustainability indicator used by the Sub-Fund is the ABA scoring based on the Corporate Responsibility and divided into four pillars: shareholder responsibility, environmental responsibility, employer responsibility, societal responsibility. - The Transition to a Sustainable Economy exposure: the asset manager completes this analysis by an assessment of companies' exposure to "Transition to a Sustainable Economy".
+- o The "Above and Beyond Analysis" ("ABA", the proprietary tool) Corporate Responsibility Score: the main sustainability indicator used by the Sub-Fund is the ABA scoring based on the Corporate Responsibility and divided into four pillars: shareholder responsibility, environmental responsibility, employer responsibility, societal responsibility. - The Transition to a Sustainable Economy exposure: the asset manager completes this analysis by an assessment of companies' exposure to "Transition to a Sustainable Economy".
 This exposure is calculated among five pillars: demographic transition, healthcare transition, economic transition, lifestyle transition and ecologic transition. - Exposure to UN Sustainable Development Goals: the Management Company assesses for each company the part of revenues linked to one of the 17 Sustainable Development Goals of the United Nations. - o Carbon data: carbon footprint (t CO2/m\$ invested) of the Sub-Fund's portfolio. - o Carbon intensity (t CO2/m\$ revenues) of the Sub-Funds' portfolio. - The proportion of the Sub-Fund's portfolio in the "worst offenders" list of the Management Company; this list is consisted of the issuers most at risk from a social responsibility point of view.
 This list is established based on major controversies, after analysis by members of the SRI team, and after validation by the Sustainable Investment Monitoring Committee.

-Performance of sustainability indicators for private issuers as of 12/30/2022
+Performance of sustainability indicators as of 12/30/2022

 Sustainability indicators Performance of the sustainability indicators

-ABA Corporate Responsibility score 5,46/10
+ABA Corporate Responsibility score 5,73/10

-Transition to a Sustainable Economy exposure 25,62% of revenues
+Transition to a Sustainable Economy exposure 48,59% of revenues

-% Exposure to the SDGs 25,62% of revenues
+% Exposure to the SDGs 48,59% of revenues

-Carbon footprint 166,08
+Carbon footprint 27,80

-Carbon intensity 190,17
+Carbon intensity 91,30

 % "worst offenders" list 0%